 - Any changes to the lectures or labs plan (i.e. schedule, activities, etc).

-- What is coming up for projects, readings, or quizzes.
+- What is coming up for projects, readings, or exercises.

 - Answers to any questions that have come up a lot.

-If you have any questions that come up between lecture or lab times you can email Andrew or email Vahid (your TA), attend office hours, or post your question to the course chatroom.
+If you have any questions that come up between lecture or lab times you can email Andrew or email Zohreh (your TA), attend office hours, or post your question to the course chatroom.

 How will lectures work?

 Each week a condensed, pre-recorded lecture on course theory and concepts will be made available.
 Please watch this video before the lecture timeslot.
-The course lecture timeslot will be used for live code tutorials, project/coding support, completing readings and answering questions.
+The course lecture timeslot will be used for sketching exercises, project support, completing readings and answering questions.

 Lectures will follow a similar pattern for most of the term unless an announcement says otherwise.
 This pattern will be: